Punchyou/deep_learning_course/notes.md

 $$V = average$$

-Adapts more slower to data changes, but is used to have less data in memory and have faster training.
+Adapts slower to data changes, but is used to have less data in memory and have faster training.

 To avoid the delay, we do a **Bias correction**: